MiltonGreat/COVID-19/README.md

 11. Which year had the highest total number of cases?
 12. In 2020, on which day did Quebex have the highest number of COVID-19 deaths?

-### Executive Summary:

-- Prince Edward Island had the highest average rate of COVID-19 cases per capita (15,637 cases per 100,000).
-- Quebec had the highest COVID-19 mortality rate (1.25%).
-- 2024 saw the highest number of total COVID-19 cases (1.21 billion cases), while 2020 had the lowest.
-- December was consistently the month with the highest number of cases across most years.

 ### Dataset

 The dataset used is `covid19-download.csv`, which contains COVID-19 case and death information across Canadian provinces over time.